141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Carbon Neutral

-One of the significant advantages of biomass energy is its small carbon footprint compared to fossil fuel.
+One significant advantage of biomass energy is its lower carbon footprint compared to fossil fuels.

-As long as new plant material is grown to replace that used, biomass energy does not produce a net CO2 increase.
+As long as new plant material is grown to replace the used biomass, energy production does not result in a net increase in CO2.

-To the extent biopower reduces fossil fuel consumption, it reduces CO2 release.
+To the extent that biopower reduces fossil fuel consumption, it reduces CO2 release.

 One problem prevents this from being as good news as it should be: fossil fuels are often used to harvest and manipulate biomass.

-For example, loggers use chainsaws to fell trees and trucks to transport the lumber, so some fossil fuel is used to produce wood for fuel.
+For example, loggers use chainsaws to fell trees and trucks to transport the lumber, so some fossil fuels are used to produce the wood.

-Depending on the exact situation, the fossil fuel consumption required for biofuel offsets or eliminates any carbon advantage.
+Depending on the specific situation, the fossil fuel consumption required to offset or eliminate carbon emissions can negate any carbon advantage.

 Because of this, I think using corn to produce ethanol is an inferior form of biomass energy.

-It takes almost as much oil energy in the form of fertilizer and fuel for farm machines and ethanol production as the ethanol itself contains.
+It takes almost as much energy in the form of oil, in the form of fertilizer and fuel for farm machines, and ethanol production, as the ethanol itself contains.

-Intelligent use of biomass fuel reduces carbon dioxide production.
+The intelligent use of biomass fuel reduces carbon dioxide emissions.

 Reduces Methane in the Atmosphere